sphinx-doc/sphinx/doc/internals/contributing.rst

       git clone https://github.com/<USERNAME>/sphinx
       cd sphinx

 #.
-Setup a virtual environment.
+Setup a virtual environment and install dependencies.

    This is not necessary for unit testing, thanks to :program:`tox`, but it is necessary if you wish to run :program:`sphinx-build` locally